cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 Now you have converted back to CentOS and it is the time to install kernel.

-To delete CloudLinux kernel, run:
+To delete CloudLinux kernel, run (change the kernel package name to the one you've been using):

 <div class="notranslate">